 The Hate U Give

-This debut novel from the outstandingly talented Angie Thomas is hands-down the book to read for back to school 2019.
+This debut novel from the outstandingly talented Angie Thomas is hands-down the book to read for back-to-school 2019.
 Inspired by the 2009 killing of Oscar Grant, the novel traces the experiences of 16-year-old Starr Carter as she reels from and reacts to her best friend’s death at the hands of a police officer.
 This nuanced exploration of the emotions at the heart of the Black Lives Matter movement helps young people unpack the concept of systemic racism, and supports teachers to open up important classroom conversations.
-The book has won numerous awards, received overwhelming critical acclaim, and is the basis for a blockbuster feature film.
+The book won numerous awards, received overwhelming critical acclaim, and was the basis for a blockbuster feature film.